vllm-project/vllm/docs/source/serving/deploying_with_dstack.rst

 .. note::

     dstack automatically handles authentication on the gateway using dstack's tokens.
-Meanwhile, if you don't want to configure a gateway, you can provison dstack `Task` instead of `Service`.
+Meanwhile, if you don't want to configure a gateway, you can provision dstack `Task` instead of `Service`.
 The `Task` is for development purpose only.
 If you want to know more about hands-on materials how to serve vLLM using dstack, check out `this repository <https://github.com/dstackai/dstack-examples/tree/main/deployment/vllm>`__